lgatto/TeachingMaterial/R/viz.md

 High level plotting functions produce an appropriate chart based on the input.

 - `plot`: generic plotting function.
-By default produces scatterplots but other `type`s can be set.
+By default produces scatter plots but other `type`s can be set.
 - `barbplot`.
 - `boxplot`.